 The Ken-Caryl Ranch Master Association and Metropolitan District Boards are moving forward with plans for a new pool at the Ranch House!
-Pool construction will begin in August 2019, and the new pool opening is planned for early summer of 2020.
+Pool construction began in August 2019, and the new pool opening is planned for early summer of 2020.

 - The project is budgeted at $3.6 million, of which $2.25 million will come from Plains Metro District lawsuit settlement funds designated for pools.
 The remainder of the funding will come from Master Association Reserves and Operations.